utlib/collections-uoft/docs/documentation/metadata_elements.md

 * **Repeatable?:** no

 ## viaf_name_identifier
+_**Do not use - not included in spreadsheet template**_
 * **Data Type:** URL
-* **Input Guidelines:** A unique standard URI that distinctively identifies a Creator_Contributor name via VIAF.
+* **Input Guidelines:** As of April 2026, this field is under review.
+Do not use.
+Intended for the input of a unique standard URI that distinctively identifies a Creator_Contributor name via VIAF.
 If multiple names in Creator_Contributor then enter VIAF URIs in order of Creator_Contributor names appear.
 If no VIAF, leave blank but include pipe.
 * **MODS Input Guidelines:** [https://www.loc.gov/standards/mods/userguide/name.html#nameidentifier](https://www.loc.gov/standards/mods/userguide/name.html#nameidentifier) - with type="viaf"
 * **Controlled Vocabulary:** none
 * **Obligation:** optional